jhanstra/snipster/README.md

 # ✂️ Snipster

+### Text editor snippets are finally easy enough to manage

-### Publish all of your snippets to all of your editors with one command.
+✅Add snippets to all of your text editors at once

-Write and arrange snippets _by file_, rather than tediously hand-editing 1000-line json/cson/xml files.
-No meta content.
+✅Add a snippet with a simple command: `npx snipster add <snippet-name>` ✅Write and arrange your snippets by topic, or any way you wish ✅Keep your snippets in one place, for example in your Dotfiles repo if you have one ✅Make a snippet available in all language scopes by using the special `.all` extension ✅Support for tabstops and placeholders
+✅Sync your pre-existing snippets to Snipster
+✅Migrate from one editor to another easily with Snipster 🙅‍♀️No more hand-editing 1000-line JSON/CSON/XML files 🙅‍♀️No more looking up the language scope keyword for each editor 🙅‍♀️No more quoting every line of the snippet, escaping characters, or arranging the lines in an array

-## Install & set-up
+## Install & Set-up

 ```
 npx snipster